 Stage 1: pick the sport and market (30 seconds)

-Stage 2: pick the target (30 seconds)
+Stage 2: pick what you are predicting (30 seconds)

 Stage 4: add QB availability and rest (90 seconds)

-Stage 5: choose architecture (60 seconds)
+Stage 5: choose how it learns (60 seconds)

 Avoiding common mistakes